‘Big Brother 19’ Spoilers: Alex Turns On Jason, Wants Kevin On Block – ‘BB19’ Chaos As House Turns On Cowboy

-Big Brother 19 spoilers reveal that Saturday has been rife with conflict in the BB19 house after Jason won the Power of Veto comp and revealed to his allies that he planned to leave Matt and Raven on the chopping block.
+Big Brother 19 spoilers reveal that Saturday was rife with conflict in the BB19 house after Jason won the Power of Veto comp and revealed to his allies that he planned to leave Matt and Raven on the chopping block.
 Maven thinks that they went up on the block to pave the way for a back door of Kevin, but Jason wants one of them out.
 Unfortunately for Jason, the rest of the house turned on him.
 Here’s what happened Saturday evening on the live feeds as the balance of power shifted.

 Veto Comp wrecked the house – and might wreck Jason’s game

 Big Brother 19 spoilers from the live feeds reveal the PoV comp played out on Saturday was the hide and seek event.
 The BB19 house was thoroughly trashed, as expected, and Jason emerged victorious, but things went downhill from there for the cowboy HoH and PoV winner.
-This should be Jason’s week to shine since he has all the power in the house (up until the end of the Veto Ceremony) but his frustrations grew as Saturday evening progressed and he felt, rightly so, like his HoH was being hijacked by Alex and her demands.
+This should be Jason’s week to shine since he has all the power in the house (up until the end of the Veto Ceremony), but his frustrations grew as Saturday evening progressed and he felt, rightly so, like his HoH was being hijacked by Alex and her demands.
 The cowboy was crabby.

 Jason told Alex and Paul he will take the heat, leave nominations the same, and target Matt.
 Recap: https://t.co/W1T43v0Ptx #BB19 pic.twitter.com/9GzrQLNkq2